TalTech-HPC-Centre/taltech-hpc-docs/docs/jobs/slurm-example.md

 ## An array (parameter sweep) job

 This script reserves 10 threads and runs an array of jobs in the range of 13-1800.
-The `$SLURM_ARRAY_TASK_ID` variable calls the input files in the given range in turn and data is written in output files arrayjob, which also contain job allocation ID and job array index number (`-%A` and `-%a`, respectively).
+The `$SLURM_ARRAY_TASK_ID` variable calls the input files in the given range in turn and data is written in output files `arrayjob`, which also contain job allocation ID and job array index number (`-%A` and `-%a`, respectively).

 ```bash
 #!/bin/bash